SichangHe/prev_DKU_signature_work/proposal/methodology.md

 but rather inherited from a battle-tested framework.
 <!-- todo: stuck -->

+We will use PostgreSQL for the database and Phoenix's Ecto Object-Relational Mapping (ORM).

 To properly use Elixir and Phoenix, we need to first get used to these tools.
 The plan is to first build dummy applications in Elixir and web servers with